 Describe how to use scenario analysis in instances when there is scarce data.

 Relevant historical data is difficult to obtain, so regulators encourage banks to use scenario analysis, in addition to internal and external loss data.
-This involves managerial judgement to generate scenarios where large losses occur.
+This involves managerial judgment to generate scenarios where large losses occur.
 Managers estimate the loss frequency parameter lambda (λ) associated with each scenario and the parameters of the loss severity distribution.

 The advantage of scenario analysis is that it contemplates losses that the financial institution has never experienced, but in the judgment of management could occur.